Dracula, Prince of Wallachia

 In 1486, Pope Innocent VIII sanctioned the publication of Malleus Malificarum, a treatise about the female (succubi) and male (incubi) noctural demons.
 Nachzehrer was a German term used to denote the nocturnal demons.
 Then King James VI (1566-1625) of Scotland jumped on the bandwagon with his book called Demonology in 1597.

 A man called Petras Gonsalvus was called the "Wolf Man of Bavaria."
-He and his children had a hereditory disorder that caused excessive growth of hair.
+He and his children had inherited disorder that caused excessive growth of hair.
 The portraits of him and his family were given to Bohemian King Ferdinand II (1578-1638) by his nephew William V, Duke of Bavaria.
 These portraits are today housed in Castle Ambras.
 This family was thought to have spawned the werewolf legends (of the Vrykolakas).

 A man named Peter Stubbe was accused of lycanthropy and was decapitated and burned in 1589, near Cologne, Germany.